tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

 * Note that the training runs on `5158` samples.

-* As you can see, each epoch takes around `20` seconds, so running `10` epochs will take close to five minutes, so be patient.
+* As you can see, each epoch takes around `20` seconds, so running `10` epochs will take close to five minutes; so be patient.

 Once the training process ends, it's time to test our model by making some predictions.
 To do that, explain to students that we are going to use a sample of ten integer-encoded review comments from the testing set.